-Irritable bowel syndrome (IBS) is a condition of the digestive system.
-Symptoms include alternatiing loose bowels to constipation with stomach cramps and bloating.
+Irritable bowel syndrome (IBS) is a digestive disorder.
+People with IBS have alternating frequent loose bowels movements to constipation with stomach cramps, abdominal discomfort, including abdominal pain and bloating.

-In Chinese medicine the principle cause of irritable bowel syndrome is emotional, for example stress, frustration and anger.
-These emotions relate to the liver organ which then damages the digestive system causing stomach pain and diarrhoea.
+The causes of IBS can be either stress, the menstrual cycle and certain foods.
+In traditional Chinese medicine the principle cause of IBS is often emotional, for example long term stress, frustration and anger.
+These emotions relate to the liver organ which damages the digestive system causing stomach pain and diarrhoea.

 - Providing pain relief